Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

-Table~\ref{challenges-summary-counts} shows the number of systems with a particular rating for each challenge.
-Note that because situation detection, situation prediction, and uncertainty handling each have three aspects as per Table~\ref{challenges-aspects}, a rating of ``high'' is not applicable based on the five-point rating scale.
-The combined radar chart in Figure~\ref{challenges_radar_chart} provides a visualisation of how well all the systems address the seven challenges.
-Separate radar charts for the individual systems are also available\footnote{\url{https://public.flourish.studio/visualisation/17843904}}, and the individual system ratings are shown in Table~\ref{challenges-summary-systems} in the appendix.

-It is evident that more work is needed to address situation prediction, explainability, uncertainty handling, and to a lesser extent, interoperability and decision support.
-Situation prediction stands out as the most neglected challenge, with 30 of the 43 systems failing to address it altogether.
-This is closely followed by uncertainty handling, which 23 systems do not address.
-It is also notable that none of the selected systems have achieved a rating higher than medium for situation prediction, explainability, and uncertainty handling.
-Interoperability is not very well addressed among the systems, with most scoring a low rating for this challenge, although two of the systems achieve a high score.
-Moreover, although seven of the systems score either high or very high on decision support, most only moderately address it, and three do not address it at all.
-While nine systems score very highly on situation detection, the remainder score either a low or medium rating.
-However, all of the selected systems consider this challenge, making it generally well addressed.
-The same is true of context awareness, with 22 systems achieving a medium score, 17 achieving a high score, and one achieving a very high score.
+Based on the challenges assessment described in Section~\ref{challenges-assessment}, it is evident that more work is needed to address situation prediction, uncertainty handling, explainability, and to a lesser extent, interoperability and decision support.
+Situation prediction stands out as the most neglected challenge, with 36 of the 48 systems failing to address it altogether.
+This is closely followed by uncertainty handling, which 26 systems do not address at all.
+Although all of the selected systems have some degree of explainability through their use of inherently interpretable Semantic Web technologies, 40 of them have a low rating for this challenge, with the remaining eight having a medium rating.
+Notably, none of the selected systems achieve a high rating for situation prediction, uncertainty handling, or explainability.
+Interoperability is not very well addressed among the systems, with half of them (24) scoring a low rating for this challenge, although two systems achieve a high score.
+Similarly, only three systems achieve a high score for decision support.
+There is a nearly even split between low and medium ratings, with 22 and 20 systems respectively, while three systems do not provide decision support at all.
+Context awareness is the best addressed challenge among the systems, with 22 achieving a high score, 23 achieving a medium score, and the remaining three attaining a low score.
+Situation detection is also fairly well addressed, with nine high scores, 24 medium scores, and 15 low scores.